 How to fix it

 Prepare 5-7 questions before every interview.
-Prioritize questions that are specific to the company and role rather than generic.
+Prioritize questions specific to the company and role.
 During the interview, take notes on things the interviewer mentions that you want to explore further -- asking a follow-up question based on something they said is the strongest signal of active listening.

 4Mistake 4: Poor Salary Negotiation